Course Registration FAQ

 The recommended email request format is as follows:

-Title: Request to have a deviation from the recommended study pathway Content: Name: Year of Study: Attachment: The latest unofficial transcript and your deviated study plan
+Subject: Request to have a deviation from the recommended study pathway Content: Name: Year of Study: Attachment: The latest unofficial transcript and your deviated study plan

 Requests deviated from the above format may not be entertained.